nwang123/TIPS/README.md

 data(w1_heart_chu1)
 data(z_heart)
 ```
-Since there are .zip file for w2_heart_chu1, the best way to import it is to download the .zip file and unzip it.
+w2_heart_chu1 is in.zip file, so the best way to import it is to download the .zip file and unzip it.
 Then you can import the data in R.
+For running a toy simulation example of our package, please run the data simulation example.R code under example folder.

 Output
 ===========